Doctor-RAG: A Failure-Aware Repair Framework for Agentic Retrieval-Augmented Generation: Methodology

-When retrieved evidence is insufficient, repair must address retrieval failures as well as potential answer-generation issues.
+When retrieved evidence is insufficient, repair must address both retrieval failures and answer-generation issues.

-\paragraph{Format-Invalid Answer Repair.} As in the full-coverage case, format-invalid answer errors under partial coverage are handled by rewriting the final answer.
-No reasoning or retrieval actions are altered.
+\paragraph{Format-Invalid Answer Repair.} Format errors may also occur under partial evidence coverage, since the model can sometimes infer the correct semantic answer from partial evidence or its parametric knowledge, even when not all supporting evidence is retrieved.
+In this case, repair is limited to rewriting the final answer into the required form, without altering reasoning or retrieval steps.

-\paragraph{Retriever Failure Repair.} Retriever failure errors arise when well-formed queries fail to retrieve sufficient information.
-We truncate the trajectory at $k^\dagger$ and retain the prefix $y_{\mathrm{prefix}}$.
-All retrieval queries issued prior to the failure are collected as: $\mathcal{Q}_{\mathrm{prev}} = \{ q^{(1)}, \ldots, q^{(k^\dagger-1)} \}.$ These queries are rewritten to improve recall while preserving their original intent.
-In addition, the retriever is configured with an increased top-$k$ to return a larger candidate document set.
-The model then re-generates the final answer based on the retained prefix and the augmented retrieval results.
+\paragraph{Retriever Error Repair.} If the retriever fails to return relevant documents despite valid queries, the trajectory is truncated at $k^\dagger$ (the failed evidence block) and the prefix $y_{\mathrm{prefix}}$ is retained.
+The queries that produced insufficient evidence (at $k^\dagger$ and any subsequent failed retrievals), denoted $\mathcal{Q}_{\mathrm{failed}}$, are rewritten into multiple alternative formulations to improve recall while preserving intent.
+The retriever’s top-$k$ is increased to obtain more candidate documents, then the final answer is regenerated using the retained prefix and augmented evidence.

-\paragraph{Reasoning-Induced Missing Retrieval Repair.} Since the failure originates from an incorrect reasoning action that misguides retrieval, both reasoning and retrieval steps beyond $k^\dagger$ are re-generated.
-After truncating the trajectory at $k^\dagger$, the model is prompted to generate a high-level solution plan conditioned on the original question and the retained prefix.
-This plan decomposes the task into a sequence of reasoning and retrieval steps, which are then executed to produce a new trajectory suffix.
-Unlike retriever failure repair, both reasoning and retrieval paths are allowed to diverge from the original trajectory beyond the truncation point.
+\paragraph{Search Error Repair.} If failure is caused by incorrect reasoning that misguides retrieval, reasoning, and retrieval beyond $k^\dagger$ are regenerated.
+After truncation, the model produces a high-level solution plan conditioned on the question and retained prefix, decomposing the task into reasoning and retrieval steps to generate a new trajectory suffix.
+Beyond the truncation point, both reasoning and retrieval may diverge from the original path.